-This bullet point as shown in the English Heritage Guidance is not relevant at this stage as the application would be an outline proposal for a housing and/or industrial development on this site.
-There are therefore no architectural details or layout at this stage to comment upon.
-It must therefore be assumed that the site would be fully developed for residential or industrial use probably either of two storey houses or industrial buildings.
+This bullet point as shown in the English Heritage Guidance is not relevant at this stage as the application would be an outline proposal for a housing development on this site and therefore could be anywhere on the site.
+There is only an indicative architectural layout at this stage to comment upon.
+It must therefore be assumed that the site could be fully developed for residential use, probably two storey houses.
 The main impact would be the introduction of development into what is essentially open countryside and the extension of urbanisation further south along the Banbury Road.
-In terms of impact on views essentially the development would fill the triangular piece of land on rising ground with an urban residential development.
+In terms of impact on views essentially the development could fill the area of land on rising ground with an urban development.